Fugu – the taste of fear

 Thankfully, the Sake had imparted a kind of warming bravado.
 Afterwards, without any ill effects and now buoyed by the alcohol I departed on foot to my hotel.
 I wondered why I had paid so much money for the ordeal.
 I never saw any of the other guests again and presume they survived.

 After all, it’s only the experience of terror that makes eating Fugu worthwhile.
 I now know the taste of fear.
-In comparison, standing naked on the top ledge of a New York skyscraper would induce similar feelings and cost nothing.
+In comparison, standing naked on a window ledge at the top of a New York skyscraper would induce similar feelings and cost nothing.

 On balance, no regrets.
 Walking back through the slushy NY streets I bought Pretzels from a cart near Union Square.
 They were warm, chewy and comforting.
 And I felt wonderfully alive.